Functional Test Automation: Why And How To Do It

 • Regression testing — a way to verify the functionality and performance of a software solution following a change to the code.
 It’s intended to make sure that the solution works as intended and was not negatively affected by the changes.

-Functional and automated testing are not some polar opposites like manual testing and automated testing.
+Functional and automated testing are not some polar opposites like the nature of the comparison would imply.
 Functional testing can be both automated, where it overlaps with automation testing, and manual, where it can be viewed as its antipode.
 However, both functional and automated testing have the shared goal of ensuring the quality of a software product, and can deliver even more impressive results when used simultaneously.
-This is why automated functional testing is such a growing trend among software companies.
+This is why custom automated functional test services are such a growing trend among software companies.

-The decision to automate functional testing should never be taken on a whim, even when you have an experienced automation developer at hand.
+The decision to do functional testing automation should never be taken on a whim, even when you have an experienced automation developer at hand.
 In order for the whole team and project stakeholders to become fully invested, they need to properly understand the benefits of doing it.
-Here are just some of the reasons why automated functional testing should be considered:
+Here are just some of the reasons why functional automation testing should be considered:

 • Better coverage.
-Automating functional tests saves the team time they can spend on exploring the remaining parts of the application and covering them in their tests.
+Automated software testing saves the team time they can spend on exploring the remaining parts of the application and covering them in their tests.

 • Continuous testing.
 With a well-designed automated testing routine, you don’t have to rely solely on the outcome of manually testing the solution and can test the application over an extended period of time.